-How you’ll you spend your time and reward your curiosity
+How you’ll spend your time and reward your curiosity

 Window on the wildness

-We are the only expedition company that travels with an undersea specialist as part of the expedition team.
-The undersea specialist suits up and dives, or operates an ROV able to descend to 1,000 feet—and brings back footage of the life beneath the ship for you to enjoy on HD screens in the lounge.
-We guarantee you will be astonished by the fascinating life forms below the surface of the water, and that seeing them will add rich dimensions to your experience of the diverse habitats we’ll encounter.
+We are the only expedition company in Antarctica with an undersea specialist, qualified to dive in polar waters, as part of the expedition team.
+The undersea specialist suits up and dives, or mans a ROV (Remotely Operated Vehicle) able to descend to 1,000 feet—and brings back footage of the life beneath the ship for you to enjoy in vivid high-definition on plasma screens in the Lounge.
+We guarantee you will be astonished by the fascinating life forms of the polar deep.

 Share the adventure

-Whether they’re fellow guests, members of the expedition team, or a Global Perspectives guest speaker aboard National Geographic Explorer, you’re sure to find the company of like-minded others on board interesting.
-You’ll benefit from the onboard presentations that will take you ever deeper into the richness and wonder of Patagonia.
+Whether they’re fellow guests, members of the expedition team, or a guest speaker, you’re sure to find the company of the like-minded others on board interesting.
+You may even be accompanied by a scientist or two conducting research.
+And you’ll benefit from those who know: the on-board talks, slideshows and presentations will take you ever deeper into the richness and wonder of Antarctica.

 Enjoy the daily ritual

 Each evening at cocktail hour the entire expedition community gathers in the lounge for a ritual we call Recap.
 As you enjoy cocktails and hors d’oeuvres, various naturalists give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
 Guests often tell us in comment cards that Recap remains one of the fondest memories of their expedition experience.

 Wildlife, polar history and guest speaker talks will be offered at various times throughout the Antarctica cruise, as well.
 And when the ship is underway, it’s a wonderful time to stand on the bow with a naturalist or photo instructor.
 And visit the bridge, where you are always welcome to watch the calm, serious business of ice navigation unfold.